Robert H. StroupPartner email@example.com

 - Employment and Separation Agreements

 - Lewis v.
 Governor of Alabama, 896 F.3d 1282 (11th Cir., July 25, 2018) The Court of Appeals ruled in our favor in our challenge to the State of Alabama’s nullification of the City of Birmingham’s minimum wage law, holding that the district court improperly dismissed our complaint.
-The appeal is currently pending review by the 11th Circuit en banc.
+The 11th Circuit Court, en banc, voting 7-5, concluded that our clients did not have standing to challenge the law.

 - Wright v.
 Stern The District Court for the Southern District of New York approved a classwide settlement in excess of $20 million to African-American class members denied equal treatment by the New York City Parks Department regarding pay and promotions